noclue/vim_rs/README.md

 bound. `AsAny` allows conversion of reference or Box to reference to `&dyn Any` or `&Box<dyn Any>`.
 Further a developer can use `Any` or `Box` methods to attempt fallible conversion to their target type.
-For example converting `VirtualDeviceTrait` reference to `VirtualE1000` structure is done as follows (unwrap should be replaced with approproaite handling):
+For example converting `VirtualDeviceTrait` reference to `VirtualE1000` structure is done as follows (unwrap should be replaced with appropriate handling):

 ```rust